kaliop/gulp-assets-builder/README.md

 Configurable assets builder
 ===========================

 A collection of configurable [gulp][] tasks we use to build front-end code, mostly for fully static or CMS-based website projects.
-Includes Sass with Autoprefixer, SVG sprites and JS minification.

-*Some highlights:*

 -   Flexible configuration
--   Adds useful logs (written files, errors, warnings)
--   Plus system notifications for errors
+-   Useful logs and system alerts
+-   Built-in tasks: Sass with Autoprefixer, SVG sprites and JS minification
 -   Easy to remove or edit built-in tasks, or write your own

 *Table of contents:*